MCF/oddjob/README.md

 ## Security ##

-By default oddjob will only serve to clients on localhost.
+By default oddjob will only serve to clients on localhost (i.e. only clients, browsers, etc. running on the same computer as oddjob).
 The *-a* option will allow connections from any hosts.
-If you are not behind a firewall the *-a* option could present a security problem as anyone who can connect to your IP address can also browse the content served by oddjob, so consider yourself warned.
+If you do not trust the users on your local network the *-a* option could present a security problem as anyone who can connect to your IP address can also browse the files served by oddjob, so consider yourself warned.

 oddjob will serve the contents of the directory specified on the command line, or the current working directory if no directory is specified.
 It does no